Best Cinnamon Rolls Recipe (Better than Cinnabon)

 Knead the dough for 2-5 minutes, or until it is smooth and elastic, but still a little sticky.

-Step 3: Let the Best Cinnamon Roll Dough Rise for the first time
+Let the Cinnamon Roll Dough Rise for the first time

 Once the dough is smooth and elastic, place it in a lightly greased bowl to rise.
 I recommend covering it with a warm, damp towel and putting the bowl in a warm place to rise (for about 1 hour).

-To help the homemade cinnamon roll dough rise faster simply boil some water and put it in a bowl or measuring dish next to the bread that’s rising.
+To help the dough rise faster, boil some water and put it in a bowl or measuring dish next to the bread that’s rising.

-Cover the bread AND the vessel containing the boiling water with a damp towel and let the magic happen!
+Cover the bread and the vessel containing the boiling water with a damp towel.
 This creates a warm, moist environment that yeast loves.

 I also recommend putting the dough/boiling water/damp cloth apparatus in your oven with the lights turned on.
-This creates a warm moist environment that the yeast loves, which speeds up the rising process.
+This creates a warm moist environment, which speeds up the rising process.

 While the homemade cinnamon roll dough is rising, make the cinnamon sugar filling.
 This is very easy to do, however there are two different methods I would like to discuss…